Accurate Condition Identification

 He and his wife bought a 14-unit, 35-year-old hotel in California.
 Three buildings formed a courtyard and rooms on the second floor were accessed by wood exterior stairs and walkways.
-They had the hotel inspected and the above narrative was the inspector’s sole comment on the walkway condition.
+They had the hotel inspected by someone recommended by their agent and this narrative was the inspector’s sole comment on the walkway condition.

-Flashing had been installed incorrectly, and for a long time.
+Well… flashing definitely had been installed incorrectly, and for a long time, too.
 About 4 years later my friends got to spend just under $100,000 to replace all the exterior stairs and walkways.
-The inspector hadn’t made it clear that the improperly installed flashing might cause serious, widespread decay that could destroy the stair and walkway structures, so my friends thought it was a minor issue and ignored it.
+The inspector hadn’t made it clear that the improperly installed flashing might cause serious, widespread decay that could destroy the walkway and stair structure, so my friends thought it was a minor issue and ignored it.

-When an inspector performs an inspection, that inspector assumes liability, meaning that the inspector assumes responsible for the accuracy of the information they provide and for the identification of actions, events or conditions that may affect occupant safety, and protection of the client’s financial investment.
+When an inspector performs an inspection, that inspector assumes liability, meaning that the inspector assumes responsible for the accuracy of the information they provide and for actions, events or conditions that may result from the conditions about which the Inspector comments.
 The third function of a narrative is to pass on this liability to the client.
-This won’t be necessary with a narrative that describes a condition requiring no action by the client, such as the ampacity of a service:
+This won’t be necessary with an informational narrative that describes a condition requiring no action by the client, such as the ampacity of a service:

-After reading this, the client should understand that contacting "qualified personnel" is the action required.
-The action may be taken by either the seller or buyer, according to the results of negotiation, but by notifying the client of the action required, the inspector has transferred the liability to the client.
+Using the hotel example from #2, the action required would have been to contact a contractor to correct the flashing problem.
+The action could have been taken by either the seller or buyer, according to the results of negotiation, but by notifying the client of the action required, the inspector has transferred the liability away from himself.